qmk/qmk_firmware/docs/hand_wire.md

                   |        |                 |        |
         row1 ---(key2)---(key3)    row1 ---(key2)---(key3)

 The `x` represents that the column/row associated has a value of 1, or is HIGH.
 Here, we see that no keys are being pressed, so no rows get an `x`.
-For one keyswitch, keep in mind that one side of the contacts is connected to its row, and the other, its column.
+For one key switch, keep in mind that one side of the contacts is connected to its row, and the other, its column.

 When we press `key0`, `col0` gets connected to `row0`, so the values that the firmware receives for that row is `0b01` (the `0b` here means that this is a bit value, meaning all of the following digits are bits - 0 or 1 - and represent the keys in that column).
-We'll use this notation to show when a keyswitch has been pressed, to show that the column and row are being connected:
+We'll use this notation to show when a key switch has been pressed, to show that the column and row are being connected:

         Column 0 being scanned     Column 1 being scanned x                                   x